Backward Simulation of Multivariate Mixed Poisson Processes: Forward Continuation of the Backward Simulation for Mixed Poisson Processes

 The R.H.S. of (\ref{eq:fwd_cont_form}) can be rewritten as follows

 Passing to the limit as $m \to \infty$ in the standard manner, we obtain that

 as was to be proved. \end{proof}

 A graphical illustration of Theorem \ref{thm:asympt_statonarity} can be found in Figure \ref{fig:fwdbkwd_cont_nb}, which shows the good agreement between the analytic and numerical results.
-Note that while the correlations at the calibrated integer grid points $nT$ are exact, the correlation structure in between grid points, generated via the FC method, requires a few time periods in order to settle to the asympototic value of $\rho(T)$.
-The first few time periods can be used as ``burn in" periods in order to achieve a more stable and accurate desired value for the correlation between processes for the in-between time periods as filled in by BS.
-That is, depending on the choice of simulation, the process obtained by simulating purely through BS on [0,2T) will have a different correlation structure than a process simulated using BS on [0,T) and FC on [T,2T).
+Note that while the correlations at the calibrated integer grid points $nT$ are exact, the correlation structure in between grid points, generated via the FC method, requires a few time periods in order to settle to the asymptotic value of $\rho(T)$.

+The first few time periods can be used as ``burn in" periods to achieve a more stable and accurate desired value for the correlation between processes for the in-between time periods as filled in by BS.
+This can be also used to construct bivariate MPPs that display a constant time structure of correlation at some given correlation value instead of exhibiting the linear behavior in the interval $[0,T]$.
+Note that, depending on the choice of simulation, the process obtained by simulating purely through BS on [0,2T) will have a different correlation structure than a process simulated using BS on [0,T) and FC on [T,2T).
 This is a user-defined choice that is dependent on the needs of the application.